-Future concert engagements include performances with St. Petersburg State Capella Symphony Orchestra, Romanian State Philharmonic Orchestra, Prague Chamber Orchestra, Budapest Symphony Orchestra, London Sinfonietta, Los Angeles Chamber Orchestra, Roma Sinfonietta, Portland Symphonic Choir & Orchestra, Philharmonia Orchestra, Royal Philharmonic Orchestra,
+Future concert engagements include work with English Chamber Orchestra, London Symphony Orchestra, Budapest Symphony Orchestra, London Sinfonietta, Los Angeles Chamber Orchestra, Orchestra of St. Luke's, Sinfonia Varsovia, Roma Sinfonietta, Portland Symphonic Choir & Orchestra, Philharmonia Orchestra, and Royal Philharmonic Orchestra,

 Upon the nostrification of his diploma by the Academy of Music in Zagreb, Hačko continued his studies of music, philosophy, and the visual arts in London and Reading (England).
 He went to America in 1971 to further his education and received a Master's degree in conducting from the University of Washington and a Doctorate in conducting from Indiana University, Jacobs School of Music (Bloomington).
-His main teachers include Herbert Blomstedt, Robert Porco, and Leonard Bernstein.
+His main teachers included Herbert Blomstedt, Robert Porco, and Leonard Bernstein.
 Since 1999 he has led an active international career and now divides his time between Europe and USA.